Cut-Sheet Braille Production: Benefits Without Compromise

 With the addition of cut-sheet capability, production braille is no longer limited by paper format.

 Braillo now supports all braille paper formats used in production: continuous, roll-fed, and cut-sheet.
-This allows organizations to select the format that best fits their production environment, document requirements, and operational preferences.
+This allows organizations to select the format that best fits their production requirements and document structure.

 Rather than replacing existing methods, cut-sheet braille expands what is possible within production braille.